Tovarnykh/school-spring-data-jpa-application/README.md

 # Java CRUD Console application "School"
-This is a training project of the mentoring program of the FoxmindEd training center.
+This is a training project that consist of many technologies such as: spring, flyway, docker, junit, mockito and etc..

 According to the program, the developing of this application is consisted of several milestones.
 At each stage, a new application layer or functionality with required library for implementation it is added.
-In the final, the application is converted to Web application and some libraries is replaced.
+In the final, the application is converted to Web application and some libraries will be replaced.

 ## Proposal

-"School" application manages the database of students, courses, groups and implements a crud functionality via comand line interface.
+"School" application manages the database of students, courses, groups and implements a crud functionality via command line interface.

 ## Application design